 It’s an integral component in the furnace that works tirelessly to ensure your home is comfortable and safe.
 However, when the flame sensor gets soot-covered or corroded, it won’t effectively detect flames and always put off the gas valve.
 It will keep short-cycling and shutting on and off, so it won’t heat your home.

 Can the Repeated On and Off of My Furnace Damage It?

 If the furnace keeps shutting on and off, you shouldn’t ignore it.
 Short-cycling puts the furnace in a working pattern different from the standard one, which might strain it and cause the failure of essential components.
-If the problem is not solved with immediate effect, the strain will continue, which may reduce the furnace’s life.
+If there’s no immediate action on an unsolved problem, the strain will continue, reducing the furnace’s life.

 If your home heating system starts turning on and off in a repeated pattern, you should shut it off and call your HVAC technician.
 A thorough system checkup enables the technician to tell what’s causing the short-cycling and offer a long-term solution to cut you the hassles and costs.

 Why Does My Furnace Keep Shutting Off – Conclusion

 One of the furnace issues you can’t take for granted is frequent on and offs.
 If your furnace can’t complete an entire cycle, it won’t heat and keep your home indoors as comfortable as you desire.

 Why does my furnace keep shutting off?
 The article above must have provided the answers you need.
 Therefore, the soonest your furnace starts turning on and off every few minutes, you shouldn’t wait.
 Shut it off and contact your HVAC contractor for quick and professional repair services.